corbinpage/simple-token-sale/README.md

 Having done all that you can `truffle migrate --network mainnet`.
 Save the contents of your build directory, you'll want to have all that data.

+# Task
+Using this repo, create a smart contract structure for pausing the token contract.
+It should have methods for pausing, un-pausing the contract and reporting the current state to anyone that queries it.
+Make sure tokens cannot be transferred while the contract is paused.
+Write appropriate tests for this new functionality.